AaltoSciComp/scicomp-docs/aalto/llm-web-apis.rst

 All models support the OpenAI-compatible chat/completions API, so most existing OpenAI client libraries work without changes.
 If you want to request new models, please email ``rse@aalto.fi``.
 Please note that only models smaller than 45GB can be used in the current hardware we have.
-Model loading can take quite some time since the data is not as closely connected to the machines of the local kubernetes cluster.
-If you are unsure which one to pick as a start, pick "RedHatAI/gemma-4-31B-it-FP8-Dynamic".

 Only two models:

 - ``Qwen/Qwen3-30B-A3B-Instruct-2507-FP8``
 - ``RedHatAI/gemma-4-31B-it-FP8-Dynamic``

 are permanently on, i.e. there is an instance of those running constantly.

 The other models are on demand, i.e. they will be spun up once a request comes in and will be turned off again if there are no requests for some time.
 Given the limited resources (at time of writing the whole supporting infrastructure has 8 L40s cards) not all models can run at the same time and it is entirely possible that a model will not spin up after a request because resources are in use.
+If you are unsure which one to pick as a start, pick "RedHatAI/gemma-4-31B-it-FP8-Dynamic".

 Python quickstart
 -----------------